 Is there a link between the coronavirus crisis and the climate crisis and what is that link?
 This question has occupied me recently and I have been looking for answers.
-One thing, which immediately comes to mind is both these crises show a great reluctance of governments to deal with either issue.
-It seems not convenient, economically not sound and politically risky to deal with either of them.
+One thing, which immediately comes to mind is that both these crises reveal a great reluctance of governments to deal with them.
+It seems not convenient, economically not sound and politically risky to deal with them.
 The immediate reaction is to kick it into the long grass.
 This has happened with climate change as well as with Covid-19.
 However, the reality forces us to engage with it, and, as has been proven, the longer we wait the dearer the consequences are.
 In regard to Covid it meant the unnecessary loss of thousands of lives.

 The UK government, for instance, should have reacted weeks before they started to take the crisis somewhat seriously.
 So much valuable time has been lost, although the examples of China, Italy, France and Germany were all clearly in sight.
 At that time the UK government prided itself of having the best and world leading experts to advise them.
 They didn’t need to be told by those Europeans they had just rejected in their Brexit experiment.
 This island, and one could even say this empire glory mentality, does not fare well in a worldwide epidemic which knows no borders, Brexit or not.

 I remember a comment in relation to one of my tweets addressing the balance between the economic argument and the life and health of the population, the very same population which was hailed as ‘the will of the people’ who seemingly delivered us from the rule makers of Europe just some months earlier.
-The tweet defended the Prime Minister and his indecision and dithering by evoking images of otherwise economic collapse, leftie ideology and a failed Utopia in Venezuela.
+The tweet defended the Prime Minister and his indecision and dithering by evoking images of otherwise economic collapse, leftie ideology and the failed Utopia of Venezuela.
 I wondered what this had to do with a pandemic which knows no borders, no political left or right, and certainly no utopia .

 Now the tone has changed.
 The same restrictions are enacted has we have seen weeks earlier in Europe and especially in Italy.